clux/facemaulers/rules/epilogue.md

 judge jury executioner of council(building name?) in neverwinter maybe a farm for his pets? https://i.redd.it/ry57if0dpsf71.jpg

+he has put a serious target on himself with the wand of orcus if he's unwilling to relinquish it.

 ### Waterdeep
 [[gregor]], they kind of saved him. it's probably best if his ending is left vague. he's both mad and somehow thankful (but he doesn't even know where the rubies came from).